Minimum measurements quantum protocol for band structure calculation: Conclusion

+\bmhead{Author Contributions Statement} All authors contributed to writing and reviewing the manuscript.
+The measurement protocol was primarily developed by M.K., with software development support from L.K. and additional contributions from I.A.M., M.P., and M.F.

+\bmhead{Competing Interests Statement} The authors declare that they have no competing interests or other interests that might be perceived to influence the results and/or discussion reported in this paper.

-The authors acknowledge financial support from the Czech Academy of Sciences ({\it Praemium Academiae} awarded to MF) and the Strategy AV21 (in particular the program "AI: Artificial Intelligence for Science and Society").
-MP and IM acknowledge the support by the VEGA project No. 2/0055/23 as well as from the Research and Innovation Authority projects 09I03-03-V04-00425 and 09I03-03-V04-00685.
-Computational resources were provided by the Ministry of Education, Youth and Sports of the Czech Republic under the Projects e-INFRA CZ (ID:90254) at the IT4Innovations National Supercomputing Center and e-Infrastruktura CZ (e-INFRA LM2018140) at the MetaCentrum as well as CERIT Scientific Cloud, all provided within the program Projects of Large Research, Development and Innovations Infrastructures.
+\bmhead{Funding declaration} The authors acknowledge financial support from the Czech Academy of Sciences ({\it Praemium Academiae} and the Strategy AV21, in particular the program "AI: Artificial Intelligence for Science and Society") and the Ministry of Education, Youth and Sports of the Czech Republic (project No. LUC25028 within the INTER-EXCELLENCE II program, a subprogram INTER-COST - LUC25).
+M.P. and I.A.M. acknowledge the support by the VEGA project No. 2/0055/23 as well as from the Research and Innovation Authority projects 09I03-03-V04-00425 and 09I03-03-V04-00685.

+\bmhead{Acknowledgements} Computational resources were made available by the Ministry of Education, Youth and Sports of the Czech Republic under the Project e-INFRA CZ (ID:90254) at the IT4Innovations National Supercomputing Center, the MetaCentrum and CERIT-SC.
+Access to CESNET storage facilities provided by the project e-INFRA CZ under the program "Projects of Large Research, Development and Innovations Infrastructures" (LM2023054).
+This research was supported by the Quantum Innovation Center (QIC) project under the Consortium Agreement for the Use of Quantum Technology Services No. UO/09/007/2025 as well as the support by the Quantum Innovation Center QIC-Czech, is appreciated.